ned14/tnfox/ReadMe.txt

 Extract the archive.
 Open a command box, change directory to the TnFOX one and type "scons -h" to get a list of make targets.
-Support for JPEG, PNG, TIFF, ZLib and OpenSSL are optional - most POSIX users will already have these installed and scons will just find them.
+Support for JPEG, PNG, TIFF, ZLib, BZip2 and OpenSSL are optional - most POSIX users will already have these installed and scons will just find them.
 Alter config.py to set debug mode and other options.

 You should at this stage read the Windows-specific and Unix-specific notes in the TnFOX HTML documentation.
 These cover platform-specific third-party